Marymount at a Glance

 Marymount is a private comprehensive Catholic university located in Arlington, VA, just outside Washington, DC.
 Founded in 1950 by the Religious of the Sacred Heart of Mary (RSHM), Marymount welcomes people of all backgrounds and faiths and provides an educational environment that promotes dialogue, understanding, and service, as well as intellectual and personal development.
 The university offers its nearly 4,000 students a wide array of bachelor’s, master’s, and doctoral degrees through its Colleges of Business, Innovation, Leadership, and Technology; Health and Education, and Sciences and Humanities.

 Main Campus, 2807 North Glebe Road

 4040 Center, 4040 North Fairfax Drive

 Marymount University is accredited by the Southern Associations of Colleges and Schools Commission on Colleges (SACSCOC) to award doctoral, master’s, and bachelor’s degrees.
 Contact SACSCOC at 1866 Southern Lane, Decatur, GA 30033-4097, or call (404) 679-4500, or on the web at https://www.sacscoc.org for questions about the accreditation of Marymount University.

 Marymount’s diversity is one of its greatest strengths, inspiring intellectual curiosity, ideas, and perspectives that challenge students, faculty, and staff to find innovative, creative, and inclusive solutions to societal issues.
-Marymount’s students hail from 78 countries and 45 U.S. states and territories, and the university is tied in USNWR for #1 for Most International Students and #2 in Campus Ethnic Diversity among regional universities in the South.
-Marymount is currently recognized as Virginia’s only four-year emerging Hispanic-serving institution.
+Marymount’s students hail from 70 countries and 51 U.S. states and territories, and the University is ranked nationally at #23 for Campus Ethnic Diversity and #20 for Most International Students by U.S. News & World Report.
+Marymount is Virginia’s only Hispanic-Serving Institution (HSI).